 Candidates must also apply for and be admitted to teacher education at JMU.
 Candidates must initiate their application by contacting the JMU Education Support Center.
-Criteria for admission are described in the undergraduate catalog, available online at http://www.jmu.edu/catalog/.
+Criteria for admission are described in the Undergraduate Catalog.

 Candidates must also take the GREs and meet all requirements of admission to graduate school.
 Candidates must also submit passing Praxis II scores to the Education Support Center prior to enrolling in MAT graduate course work.

-Master of Education with a Concentration in Middle School Education (4-8)
+M.Ed. with a Concentration in Middle School Education (4-8)